Skip to main content

 upon graduation, students will be able to:

-• Use leadership theory and research as a lens to analyze power, processes and culture in organizations.
+• Apply leadership theory and research to analyze power, culture, and decision-making in organizational contexts.

-• Demonstrate ethical leadership by practicing moral awareness, moral behavior and socialized power.
+• Demonstrate ethical leadership through moral awareness, responsible use of power, and values-based decision-making.

 Take the next step to advance your career.